-Of the two, the Nevada was a bit more upscale.
+Of the two, the Hotel Nevada was a bit more upscale.

-The Overland catered to the bus travelers, as well business traveler.
+The Overland catered to business travelers as well as those traveling by bus.
 The hotel had a “Large Free Sample Room” where salesmen could display their wares.
 A trans-state bus stop was located on the Fremont Street side of the hotel

 There were no companies in Las Vegas in the fall of 1928 that provided signs with tubes filled with the rare-earth gas Neon.

-Either Guenther saw an advertisement in a Salt Lake City, or Los Angeles newspaper, or she ordered it from a traveling sign salesman, in either case in August an order for a Neon sign was placed.
+Either Guenther saw an advertisement in a Salt Lake City, or Los Angeles newspaper, or she ordered it from a traveling sign salesman.
+In August she placed an order for a simple Neon sign.

-The double sided sign contained the words “OVERLAND HOTEL.”
-But only the “HOTEL” was fashioned out of tubes filled with Neon.
+The double-sided sign contained the words “OVERLAND HOTEL.”
+But only the word “HOTEL” was fashioned out of the tubes filled with Neon.

 What is known is the sign, with the eight to 10 inches tall Neon letters, left an impression on the reporter who wrote the sign adds “considerable to the appearance of that section of the city.“[iv]

 The new neon sign hung down from a pole extended from the corner of the hotel horizontally over the sidewalk.